rgarrison12345/ADO.Net.Client/README.md

 # ADO.Net.Client
 These libraries are a very thin wrapper around a given [ADO.NET](https://msdn.microsoft.com/en-us/library/e80y5yhx.aspx) client driver.
 These libraries are capable of working with any ADO.Net compatible driver, meaining they are database agnostic.
-There are three layers to this library, discussed below in the nuget packages section.
+There are three libraries that operate at different levels of the AOD.Net workflow, discussed below in the nuget packages section.

 ## Why Use This Library?